PandiyanCool/react-learning/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 As angular developer - I always wanted to explore reactjs and do some experiments.
 So here it is.
-A small app which covers good amount of featureds of react.
+A small app which covers good amount of features of react.

 ## Available Scripts